kecorbin/acidoc/README.md

 acidoc
 ======

-ACIDoc will document pertitent information about the configuration of a Cisco ACI fabric into Spreadsheet format, turns sometimes that's still the best way to pass information around.
+ACIDoc will document pertitent information about the configuration of a Cisco ACI fabric into Spreadsheet format, it turns out sometimes that's still the best way to pass information around.

 The contents and structure of the outputed format is very easy to customize of the output is easily changed by modifying the [config.yml](config.yaml) file